for music synthesizers.

 As originally presented, the input level pot on the Lockhart wave folder allows the input to be taken right down to zero.
 If a 4k7 resistor is soldered between the CCW end of the pot and GND, the Lockhart will pass an essentially unmodified signal with the pot rotated to its CCW end, assuming a +/-5 volts or lower strength signal.
 Placing a 22k resistor between the CW end of the pot and the input jack limits the maximum amount of folding to +/- 5 volts.
 If a greater signal is fed to it, or if this upper resistor is omitted, the folded signal will continue to grow until it forces the op-amp into clipping, giving a signal strength near that of the power rails.
 The above resistor values were selected using a 100k pot that actually measured 110k, which is within tolerance.
 The resistor values may need tweaking depending on the pot chosen, and the signal strengths used in your synthesizer.
 (These resistors are marked with #1 on the schematic.)

-This board can be built as is.
-The 4k7 used at the CCW end of the Lockhart Folds pot is now onboard.
-It is accesible via the pad marked LO.
+The 4k7 used at the CCW end of the Lockhart Folds pot is now onboard on V2.2 PCBs and is accesible via the pad marked LO.

 Wiring the VER 2.1 PCB version of the Grinder and Lockhart folder.